mkalik/module6-weather-dashboard/README.md

 This program makes use of the OpenWeather API, [found here](https://openweathermap.org/api).

 (Used the 5-day forecast api, the current weather data api, and the Geocoding api)

+The styling was done via [Bulma](https://bulma.io/documentation/) And the icons were generated via [Font Awesome](https://fontawesome.com/)